Bundaran HI Bank Jakarta MRT station

-Bundaran HI Station is a rapid transit station on the North-South Line of the Jakarta MRT in Central Jakarta, Jakarta, Indonesia.
+Bundaran HI Station (or Bundaran HI Bank Jakarta Station, with Bank Jakarta granted for naming rights) is a rapid transit station on the North-South Line of the Jakarta MRT in Central Jakarta, Jakarta, Indonesia.
 Located nearby the Hotel Indonesia (HI) Roundabout (Bundaran Hotel Indonesia (HI)), it is currently the terminus of the North-South Line, as the phase 2 construction of the line is underway.

+The station is located in the Gondangdia area of Menteng, Central Jakarta and is built underneath Jalan M.H.
+Thamrin.
+Jakarta MRT users can continue their journey with Transjakarta's Corridor 1 service from this station via the Bundaran HI bus stop located above.
+This connection with Transjakarta is in the form of stairs so it is not disabled friendly.

 History

 The station opened on 24 March 2019, along with the rest of Phase 1 of the Jakarta MRT.
-The station is connected with stairs to the Bundaran HI TransJakarta stop but there is no direct connection that is accessible for people with disabilities.
+The station is connected with stairs to the Bundaran HI Astra Transjakarta stop but there is no direct connection that is accessible for people with disabilities.

+Naming rights

+On 8 October 2024, a naming right for Bundaran HI station was bought by the municipal-owned banking company, PT.
+Bank DKI (then trading as Bank DKI), thus officially named as Bundaran HI Bank DKI.
+As Bank DKI was rebranded into Bank Jakarta on 22 June 2025, coinciding with Jakarta's 498th anniversary, the brand name of the station was renamed into Bundaran HI Bank Jakarta around July 2025, in accordance of the rebranding.

-Station layout
+Station plan

+The station only has two railroad tracks equipped with a buffer stop and a railroad switch on the south side.
+The switch is used to move MRT trains that were originally on the left track to the right, or vice versa.